 You start to wonder if it’s more guess-work than anything else.

-Not all forensic accountants in Orange County are created equal
+Not all forensic accountants in California are created equal

 Consider yourself lucky because we are going to take a lot of the mystery out of this process.
-As divorce lawyers, we know who the better forensic accountants in Orange County are.
+As divorce lawyers, we know who the better forensic accountants in California (specifically Southern California).
 We have worked with forensic accountants, gone up against them when the other spouse hired them and used them as court appointed experts.
 Some forensic accounts have reputations that precede them and not always in a good way.
 A few are great.
 Some are not.

 This is our perspective on finding a forensic accountant, not everybody else’s